webix-hub/docs/data/api/refs/ui.chart.md

 - api/link/ui.chart_ondestruct_event.md - occurs when component destroyed
 - api/link/ui.chart_onitemclick_event.md - fires when a component item was clicked
 - api/link/ui.chart_onitemdblclick_event.md - fires when a component item was double-clicked
+- api/link/ui.chart_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.chart_onloaderror_event.md - fires when an error occurs during data loading ( invalid server side response )
 - api/link/ui.chart_onlongtouch_event.md - fires on holding finger in some position for a certain period of time
 - api/link/ui.chart_onmousemove_event.md - fires when the mouse was moved over the specified component
 - api/link/ui.chart_onmousemoving_event.md - fires when the mouse was moved over the component
 - api/link/ui.chart_onmouseout_event.md - fires when the mouse was moved out from the specified item
-- api/link/ui.chart_onrotate_event.md - occurs on screen rotating
 - api/link/ui.chart_onswipex_event.md - occurs on a horizontal swipe movement
 - api/link/ui.chart_onswipey_event.md - occurs on a vertical swipe movement
+- api/link/ui.chart_ontimedkeypress_event.md - fires after typing has been finished in the field
 - api/link/ui.chart_ontouchend_event.md - occurs when the touch event is ended
 - api/link/ui.chart_ontouchmove_event.md - occurs during touch movement
 - api/link/ui.chart_ontouchstart_event.md - when some webix view has been touched